Community Infrastructure Levy

 - if an assumption of liability has been previously completed and the site is sold or someone else wishes to assume to pay the liability, a transfer of assumed liability should be completed and returned (this cannot be accepted if works have commenced)

 - certain development types can apply for relief from the payment of CIL.
 For more information have a look at the development types that are eligible for relief.
-All reliefs must be applied to the council and any decision by them on eligibility for relief must be received before the commencement of a development.
+All reliefs must be applied to us and any decision by them on eligibility for relief must be received before the commencement of a development.
 Applications should, therefore, be made as early as possible once you have planning permission/consent.

 All CIL forms are available from the planning portal.

 The Community Infrastructure Levy regulations make a number of provisions for authorities to give relief from the levy.
-Some types of relief are compulsory; others are offered at the charging authority’s discretion.
+Some types of relief are compulsory, others are offered at the charging authority’s discretion.
 ‘Community Infrastructure Levy relief’ means any exemption or reduction in liability to pay the levy.

 - mandatory charitable relief